|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Risk Factors TOP

-Factors that may increase your chance of short bowel syndrome include:
+Factors that may increase the chances of short bowel syndrome:

 Symptoms of short bowel syndrome may include: